Liquid butter is a common dairy staple for many of us

-Liquid butter is the melted butter, and it is easy to convert solid butter into its liquid form.
-Butter is made of mostly milk fat, hence it gets easily melted.
-As it is a milk made product, butter contains some parts of milk proteins like lactose and casein.
+If we close-view Liquid butter, it is the melted butter, which is produced easily but heating butter.
+It is easy to convert solid butter into its liquid form, but it is only a physical change of the butter.
+Butter contains mostly milk fat, hence it gets easily melted.
+As it is a dairy product, butter contains some parts of milk proteins like lactose and casein.

-Because of this protein-part, butter may cause food allergy for lactose-intolerant people, and that is why lactose-intolerant people often try to find an alternative to butter.
+Because of this protein-part, butter may trigger the problem of food allergies for lactose-intolerant people, and that is why lactose-intolerant people often try to find an alternative to butter.
+Here comes the use of clarified butter, which is manufactured from regular unsalted butter or cream.

 But what makes clarified butter an apt substitute for liquid butter?
-Let’s check here what makes ghee as a better butter substitute.
+Let’s check here what makes ghee a healthy butter substitute.

 Like butter, ghee clarified butter works as a tasty spread